yaserbayat/rn_assignment_1/src/docs/challenge.md

 ## The task

 We would like you to implement a simple Web application to define assesment kits including questions for job candidates.
-Also job candidates can login to the application and answer to the assesment kits.
+Also job candidates can log in to the application and answer to the assesment kits.

 The following user stories should be implemented:
 1) As an Admin user, I need to login to the application (users list is inside `src/data/users.js`) and define new assesment kits (You can find a sample kit in `/src/data/kit_sample.js` and also question types in `src/data/question_types.js`).